-The National Center for Chimpanzee Care (NCCC) maintains a colony of more than 100 chimpanzees, providing specialized housing and the highest level of care.
-Our staff, including seven board-certified veterinarians and two primate behaviorist, are committed to implementing best practices for the NCCC, and also sharing those practices with other primate centers, zoos and sanctuaries through programs like the Primate Behavioral Management Conference held annually at the Keeling Center, and the Primate Enrichment and Training workshop at the annual AALAS Meeting.
+The Chimpanzee Care Center (CCC) maintains a colony of 44 chimpanzees, providing specialized housing and the highest level of care.
+Our staff, including seven board-certified veterinarians and a primate behaviorist, are committed to implementing best practices for the CCC, and also sharing those practices with other primate centers, zoos and sanctuaries through programs like the Primate Behavioral Management Conference held annually at the Keeling Center, and the Primate Enrichment and Training workshop at the annual AALAS Meeting.

-The chimpanzees living at the NCCC participate in non-invasive, voluntary behavioral studies:
+The chimpanzees living at the CCC participate in non-invasive, voluntary behavioral studies:

-- The NCCC has pioneered the design of studies to allow chimpanzees to choose whether they participate, giving them more control over their daily activities
+- The CCC has pioneered the design of studies to allow chimpanzees to choose whether they participate, giving them more control over their daily activities.

-The Keeling Center and the National Center for Chimpanzee Care continue to set the world's standards for the humane care and management of chimpanzees.
+The Keeling Center and the Chimpanzee Care Center continue to set the world's standards for the humane care and management of chimpanzees.
 Our standards are defined by quality of care, compassion and respect for the needs of these unique animals.